LibreCAD/docs/ref/fundamentals.rst

     "Center", |image25|, "Marks center of circle, arc or any symmetrical object."
     "Border", |image26|, "Used for drawing border around perimeter of sheet."

 Other than ”Continuous”, the other non-continuous lines are available in default, ”tiny” (1/6x default), ”small” (1/2x) and ”large (2x)”.
+As with line thickness, different types of lines are used for different purposes.
 A complete list of :ref:`line types <lineTypes>` are shown in the appendix.

 ..
 Note::
    Intervals for non-continuous line types with white spaces remain constant when scaled.  ”Tiny” should be used in most cases.